c-guntur/java-katas/CONTRIBUTING.md

 | |       |____<kata pkg 2>    <------------------- Optional multiple packages if the kata covers more sections

 ```
-**REQUIREMENT**: The Code Kata project structure should comply with the setup of a `test` folder with failing tests and a `solution` folder with solved working tests.
+#### REQUIREMENT: The Code Kata project structure should comply with the setup of a `test` folder with failing tests and a `solution` folder with solved working tests.

 When contributing to this repository, please first discuss the change you wish to make via issue,
 email, or any other method with the owners of this repository before making a change.